Asynchronous approach in the plane: A deterministic polynomial algorithm: Proof of correctness and cost analysis

 Before presenting the next lemma, we need to introduce the following notions.
 We say that the first four lines of Algorithm $\p$ are its first part, and that the last line is the second part.
 Procedure $\ite$ begins with a call to Procedure $\p$: We will consider that the first part of Procedure $\ite$ is the first part of this call, and that the second part of Procedure $\ite$ is the second part of this call.
 After these two parts, there is a third part in Procedure $\ite$ which consists of calls to basic patterns.
 Moreover, note that the execution of Algorithm \aud{} can be viewed as a sequence of consecutive calls to Procedure $\ite$ with an increasing parameter.
-We will say that the $(i + 1)$-th call to Procedure $\ite$ (\ie the call to Procedure $\ite(2 ^ i)$ by an agent executing Algorithm \aud{} is Phase~$i$.
+We will say that the $(i + 1)$-th call to Procedure $\ite$ {(\ie the call to Procedure $\ite(2 ^ i)$)} by an agent executing Algorithm \aud{} is Phase~$i$.

-\begin{lemma} Consider two agents executing Algorithm \aud{}.
-Let $i$ be an integer such that $2 ^ i \geq \dist$.
-If rendezvous has not occurred before, at the end of the execution by any of both agents of the second part of Phase~$i$, the other agent has finished executing the first part of Phase~$i$. \end{lemma}

-\begin{proof} Let $a_1$ and $a_2$ be two agents executing Algorithm \aud{}.
-Let $i_1$ and $d_1$ be two integers such that $2 ^ i_1 = d_1 \geq \dist$.
-Assume by contradiction that at the end of the execution of the second part of Phase~$i_1$ by $a_1$, agents have not met and $a_2$ has not completed its execution of the first part of Phase~$i_1$.
+\begin{lemma} Consider two agents {$a_1$ and $a_2$} executing Algorithm \aud{}.
+Let {$i_1$ and $d_1$ be two integers such that $2 ^ i_1 = d_1 \geq \dist$}. {Agent $a_1$ either meets $a_2$ or completes the execution of the first part of Phase~$i_1$ before agent $a_2$ completes the execution of the second part of Phase~$i$.} \end{lemma}